schorschii/OCO-Server/docs/WebApplication.md

 Why?
 - to adapt your corporate design
-- to be able to distinguish a test system from the production system
+- to be able to easily distinguish a test system from the production system

 Example:
 ```